Peer Review Policy

 - reject.

-When revisions are requested, authors are expected to submit a revised version of the manuscript together with a clear response to the reviewers’ and editors’ comments.
-Authors are also expected to submit revisions and any required documents within the deadline indicated by the editorial office.
+When revisions are requested, authors must submit a revised manuscript together with a clear and structured response to the reviewers’ and editors’ comments within the deadline indicated by the editorial office.
+The response should address all substantive comments and explain any recommendations that the authors choose not to follow.

-Acceptance of a manuscript may be reconsidered if substantial editorial, ethical, or technical issues are identified before final publication.
+Acceptance may be reconsidered if substantial editorial, ethical, or technical concerns are identified before publication.